pabloviquez/til/adobe/aep/IdentityStrategy.md

 # Guide for Identity Strategy

 ## Intro
-I wanted to write a quick guide to successfully define the profile strategy based on my learnings and experiences.
+I wanted to write a short guide to defining an identity strategy that holds up in production based on my learnings and experiences.
 However, this requires providing context and going through some concepts that are important to understand before defining the strategy.

 ## What is an Identity Strategy?
 The Identity Strategy is key when taking over an Adobe Experience Platform (AEP) implementation, as it's the foundation for how the project will structure its data, how the different use-cases will be implemented and how the data will be used to create a single customer view.

 > [!IMPORTANT]
+> A good identity strategy definition helps keep costs under control, as Adobe charges per **Addressable Audience**.
+>
-> A good identity strategy definition can help on keeping cost under control, as Adobe charges per **Addressable Profile**, a loose strategy can lead to higher costs and a more complex implementation.
+> A loose strategy can inflate profile counts due to fragmentation leading to higher costs and a more complex implementation.
+>
+> Strict or aggressive strategy could cause profile collapse creating a bad customer experience and even legal issues.

 An identity strategy should answer the following questions:
 - What makes a profile unique?